What’s the Difference Between Prebiotics and Probiotics?

 Prebiotics often get overlooked next to their more well known counterpart — probiotics.
-These teeny tiny microorganisms serve as the perfect meals for “good bacteria.”
-Put simply, they’re the foods that probiotics like to eat.
+These tiny microorganisms serve as the perfect meals for “good bacteria.”
+To over-simplify — they’re the foods that probiotics like to eat.

 Prebiotics are essential for populating the healthy bacteria in your gut, so if you’re eating foods that contain prebiotic fiber, your gut bacteria will grow and thrive, resulting in smoother digestion, stronger immunity, and balanced hormones.
 On the contrary, if your diet is low in prebiotic foods, your healthy gut bacteria will slowly die off or be replaced by potentially harmful bacteria.